6. The Statue & the Stone

 The Statue and the Stone – Overview

 The Statue represents four successive Gentile kingdoms starting in 590 BC.
-The Stone is God’s future everlasting kingdom.
+The Stone is the Messiah who establishes God’s everlasting kingdom.
 Yahweh gave a dream to Babylon’s king, foretelling the Gentile kingdoms being replaced by God’s kingdom which fills the whole earth.

 Dan 2:32-35